 A discussion and study of the problems of instrumental supervision based upon an analysis of the professional problems found to exist in the field of teaching instrumental music.

 311. IMPROVEMENT OF INSTRUCTION IN INSTRUMENTAL MUSIC.
-Three hours credit.
+(Summer Session only.)
+Four hours credit.